"The vocal splendor of Joshua Bloom’s Leporello…"

 "Rattle didn’t disappoint either, provoking passionate performances from his orchestra and excellent soloists: in particular… Joshua Bloom (Daedalus)."

-Australian/American bass Joshua Bloom has sung principal roles numerous companies worldwide, including Opera Australia, San Francisco Opera, LA Opera, Santa Fe Opera, Wiener Staatsoper, New York's Metropolitan Opera, Washington National Opera, English National Opera, Badisches Staatstheater, Opera Northern Ireland and Garsington Opera.
+Australian/American bass Joshua Bloom has sung principal roles with major houses including Opera Australia, San Francisco Opera, LA Opera, Santa Fe Opera, Wiener Staatsoper, New York’s Metropolitan Opera, Washington National Opera, English National Opera, Oper Köln, Badisches Staatstheater, Opera Northern Ireland, Israeli Opera and Garsington Opera.

 This biography is for information only and should not be reproduced.